multiparty/jigg/README.md

 # JIGG
 JavaScript implementation of garbled gates and 2PC boolean circuit protocols

-JIGG is designed for semi-honest parties.
-We support point-and-permute, free-XOR, free single-input gates, encryption from a random oracle (fixed-key XChaCha20).
-The half-AND optimization is compatible but not yet supported.
-The default label size is 128 bits and relies on JavaScript's Uint8Array class.
-The [`simple-labels`](https://github.com/wyatt-howe/jigg/tree/simple-labels) branch demonstrates dynamically-sized labels ≤53 bits without using arrays.
-Some potential improvements are listed in the to-do section.

 ## Installation and Setup

 The entirety of this project is written in JavaScript.
 Running the server requires [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/) (both installed via `yum install nodejs npm` or `brew install npm` on macOS), and [Socket.IO](https://socket.io/) and [libsodium](https://www.npmjs.com/package/libsodium).